zefr0x/foxmarks/README.md

 fi
 ```

-> **Warning** This example script is very slow, you might use another language like Python for better implementaion.
+> **Warning** You might use another language like Python for better and faster implementaion.

 ## Config
 The default options might not fit your needs, so you can change them via a config file.